EffectOrientedProgramming/book/Chapters/08_State.md

 - The underlying value cannot be changed during a read
 - Multiple writes cannot happen concurrently, which would result in lost updates

-Less obviously, we also need to create the Mutable reference itself.
+Less obviously, we must also create the Mutable reference itself.
 We are changing the world, by creating a space that we can manipulate.

 ## Unreliable State